LOOSE-LIPS/loose-lips-2.0/src/routes/blog/editors-pick-underground-resistances-message-to-the-murderers-27-years-on/index.md

   - >-
     imported/editors-pick-underground-resistances-message-to-the-murderers-27-years-on/image954.jpeg
 description: >-
-  For this version of Editors&#39; Pick, Will takes us back to the thoughts of Nadia Taylor who explores the rebellious history of Underground Resistance&nbsp; I found this 12&quot; in Los Angeles on my recent travels.
-  Being an LA virgin, I hit the record stores hard, nothing escaped my crate, not even psychedelic cabaret &nbsp;recordings.
+  For this version of Editors; Pick, Will takes us back to the thoughts of Nadia Taylor who explores the rebellious history of Underground Resistance; I found this 12&quot; in Los Angeles on my recent travels.
+Being an LA virgin, I hit the record stores hard, nothing escaped my crate, not even psychedelic cabaret ;recordings.
 Being [...]Read More...
 published: true
 tags: feature
 featured: false